 Connect this again with what you know from John 1 in which the apostle John identifies Jesus of Nazareth as the God of the Old Testament.
 The answer that Peter gives is a parallel of what the apostle John said in John 1, but actually it is more specific.

 Let us take some evidence from some demons as to Jesus' identity.
-Let us look at Matthew 4:3—at the arch-demon of all.
+Let us go to Matthew 4—at the arch-demon of all.

 Matthew 4:3 And when the tempter came to Him, he said, If you be the Son of God command that these stones be made bread.